Negative Refraction in isotropic achiral and chiral materials: Chiral Media

+Note that circularly polarized light has a constant magnitude, hence time-averaging the energy density and power dissipation density is not necessary when a circular polarization basis is used (unlike the linearly polarization basis used in the achiral section).

-Just as in the achiral case, the energy density is positive (negative) when $n'_\pm$ is positive (negative) (see SM \cite{SM}).
-In the limit $\beta \to 0$, the phase velocities and group velocities go to the achiral ones, and the energy flux density and energy density go to the achiral {\it average} energy flux density and the {\it average} energy density, respectively.
-The SM \cite{SM} contains details of the calculations and figures.
+In the limit $\beta \to 0$, the phase velocities $v_{p, \sigma}(\omega)$ and group velocities $v_{p, \sigma}(\omega)$ go to the achiral ones, and, as already stated, the energy flux density and the energy density go to the achiral {\it average} energy flux density and the {\it average} energy density, respectively.